TanvirTS/NIRBHAAS/README.md

 Live Demo: https://tanvirts.github.io/NIRBHAAS/

-It is a project made for a hackathon competetion which was UIU Hackday-2026.
-My teammates are: Md Alif Al Shifat & Arbin Ahsan Chowdhury
+It is a group project made for a hackathon competetion which was UIU Hackday-2026.
+My groupmates are: Md Alif Al Shifat & Arbin Ahsan Chowdhury

 ---